ybur-yug/nerd_apis/README.md

 ```
 ## Todos
 - Better response codes + routing/error handling
-- Allow pagination for recent, frontpage, and search
 - Utilize Mechanize's cookie jar to get the cookie that can filter displayed stories
 - Allow further customization of search
 - View comments